Category Archives: Personal

 I had a moment today,

-Of a new found truth after I prayed.
+Of a newfound truth after I prayed.

 I no longer see or call you dysfunctional,

-Although back then the times were in turmoil.
+Although back then, the times were in turmoil.

-And I realized come what may:
+And I realized, come what may:

 In your weakness is God’s strength.

-Your flaws, an opportunity for success.
+Your flaws are an opportunity for success.

 Yes, I had a moment today,